3 Ways To Ensure Your Office Is Safe Post-COVID-19

 Provide face masks and hand sanitizer

 One of the easiest and most cost-effective ways to minimize the spread of coronavirus is to provide your employees with face masks and hand sanitizers.
 You can install hand sanitizer dispensers in the most commonly used areas such as the entrance/exit, the kitchen, meeting rooms, and toilet areas.
 It is important to make sure that your hand sanitizer can kill all the necessary gems and bacteria associated with COVID-19.
 If the hand sanitizer you choose has been tested adequately in a chemical laboratory you can be assured that it will provide the required protection to keep your staff safe.
 You will also need to make sure that these stations are topped up regularly.

 Encourage social distancing

 When employees are back in the office, you will need to take precautions to ensure their safety is maintained.
 You can do this by implementing a one-way system around the office which will enable employees to keep their distance from each other without limiting their movement.
 This can be done by putting the appropriate markings on the floor to indicate which way employees need to walk.
+As another option you can add social distancing floor stickers on tile or use reminder posters to raise awareness about the pandemic.
+In addition to demonstrating your commitment to employee safety, it can reduce anxiety related to COVID19.
 Having the right signage around the office will minimize the contact people have with each other.
-It’s best to implement a staff rota so employees won’t be in the office all at once.
+It’s best to implement a staff rotation so employees won’t be in the office all at once.
 If possible, move desks further apart to ensure social distance measures are met.

 Deep clean often